gwen-interpreter/gwen-web/README.md

 @StepDef
 Scenario: I should find a Gwen page
-    Given link 1 can be located by css selector ".r > a" When And I click link 1
+    Given link 1 can be located by css selector ".r > a" When I click link 1
      Then the current URL should match regex ".+[G|g]wen.*"
  ```
 .. without having to develop any [page objects or framework](https://gweninterpreter.wordpress.com/2016/03/08/nopageobjects-theres-no-long-way-to-go-were-already-there/) code!

 Meta features are the dynamic automation glue in Gwen and they are defined in Gherkin too.
 They define locators and step definitions that are matched against steps in features to find elements and perform browser operations.
-They are loaded into memory before feature execution commences. `@StepDef` annotated Scenarios are step definitions in Gwen.
-The name of the Scenario becomes the name of the step definition.
+They are loaded into memory before feature execution commences. `@StepDef` annotated Scenarios are step definitions.
+The name of the Scenario is the name of the step definition.
 Steps in features that match this name are executed by Gwen by evaluating the sequence of steps defined in that step definition.

 Key Features
 ------------